Althaf2007/Image-Processing-with-OpenCV/README.md

 ## STEPS / ALGORITHM

-Read the image from the local directory using OpenCV.
+1)Read the image from the local directory using OpenCV.

-Display the image and print its dimensions (height, width, channels).
+2)Display the image and print its dimensions (height, width, channels).

-Save the image in PNG format and reload it as a color image.
+3)Save the image in PNG format and reload it as a color image.

-Crop a specific region of interest from the image.
+4)Crop a specific region of interest from the image.

-Resize the image by scaling it to twice its original size.
+5)Resize the image by scaling it to twice its original size.

-Flip the image horizontally.
+6)Flip the image horizontally.

-Load another image and perform annotation by adding text and drawing a rectangle.
+7)Load another image and perform annotation by adding text and drawing a rectangle.

-Read a new image and create a matrix to adjust brightness.
+8)Read a new image and create a matrix to adjust brightness.

-Generate brighter and darker versions of the image.
+9)Generate brighter and darker versions of the image.

-Modify the contrast of the image using scaling factors.
+10)Modify the contrast of the image using scaling factors.

-Split the image into Blue, Green, and Red channels.
+11)Split the image into Blue, Green, and Red channels.

-Merge the B, G, R channels to reconstruct the image.
+12)Merge the B, G, R channels to reconstruct the image.

-Convert the image to HSV format and split into H, S, V channels.
+13)Convert the image to HSV format and split into H, S, V channels.

-Merge the HSV channels back to form the image.
+14)Merge the HSV channels back to form the image.

-Apply bitwise operations to generate a new processed image.
+15)Apply bitwise operations to generate a new processed image.

 ## OUTPUT